Skip To Main Content

 Daniel Keeney

-Calais: One Year of a Three-Year Term (Ending 2026)
+Calais: Three (3) Year Term (Ending 2029)

 Daniel has lived in Calais with his partner Adrian (a U-32 Art Teacher) for 6 years and has two children at Calais Elementary.
 He works as a farm and food business planner at the Center for Agricultural Economy in Hardwick.
 He is originally from St. Johnsbury but is happy to call Central Vermont home -not least because of the Washington Central Unified Union School District!
 He's excited to bring his passion for food and farming into his work with the district as it continues to develop its alternative education paths.